rargo/nvim-global/README.md

 ```

 This command works just like "GlobalListDefinitions", the only difference is:
-it searches for symbol definitions not only in the current project, but also in all tag files added via "GlobalAddPath"
+it searches for symbol definitions not only in the current project, but also in all tag files added via "GlobalAddPath" and "GlobalAddKernelHeader"

 ### List all symbol references